wp-plugins/backwpup/readme.txt

 == Changelog ==
 = 3.0 =
-* Added: file sync with destination for backups
+* Added: file sync with destination for backups @todo
 * Added: own database table for backwpup
 * Added: new methods to start a job link/commandline
 * Added: Extra compression for dump and xml files
 * Added: changeable file name for dump and xml files
-* Added: Changeable DB connection to backup/check/repair other DB's
+* Added: changeable DB connection to backup/check/repair other DB's
 * Added: not load text domains on job or ajax working for better performance and lower memory usage
 * Added: tool for script execution time test
 * Added: capability backwpup for Administrator to wp_roles
 * Added: creation of a file with a list of installed plugins
-* Added: many little thinks
+* Added: a little security scanner   @todo
 * Improved: mysql dump
 * Improved: XML export
 * Improved: archive zipping